 - What is hypophosphatemic rickets?

-- What symptoms are associated with hypophosphatemic rickets?
+- What are the signs and symptoms of hypophosphatemic rickets?

 - Can hypophosphatemic rickets lead to frequent dental abscesses?